bstefanescu/qutejs/web/doc/docs/attributes/q-for.md

 This attribute can be used to render **reactive array like objects**.
 Any object having a `length` property is assumed to be an array like object.

-This directive is **optimized** to work over lists which **are frequently changing**: when the list instance is changed, the new list is compared to the previous one, and only the affected items are rendered again.
+This directive is **optimized** to work over arrays which **are frequently changing**: when the array instance is changed, the new list is compared to the previous one, and only the affected items are rendered again.

 The syntax is similar to one used by the **[for](#/directives/for)** directive: